The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Proof of Theorem

-\begin{remark} Because we can only have $\eta = 1/2$ with current technology, there does not exist $T$ satisfying $(\Delta^{-2} V^{3})^{1/(3-2\eta)} < T \leqslant V^{1/2}$ for the moment.
-If $\eta$ can further be reduced beyond 1/2 as much as possible, then the bound in the third range becomes effective. \end{remark}

-\begin{proof} We start with the identity~\eqref{spectral-arithmetic-average} where we replace the second occurrence of $\hat{\varphi}(t_{j})$ with $X^{it_{j}} e^{-t_{j}/T}$ (with a permissible error term).
-In addition, let us restrict the integration to $|\Im(s)| \leqslant T^{\epsilon}$.
-Using the support condition on $h$, it holds that
+\begin{proof} We start with the identity~\eqref{spectral-arithmetic-average} where we replace the second occurrence of $\hat{\varphi}(t_{j})$~with $X^{it_{j}} e^{-t_{j}/T}$ up to an admissible error term.
+In addition, we restrict the integration to~$|\Im(s)| \leq T^{\epsilon}$.
+Using the support condition on the test function $h$, we obtain the bound